Project Procurement Checklist

 • Completion of the contract

-These procedures may take a considerable amount of time to complete, based on the program's sophistication.
-As part of the program's planned timetable, following phases are also included.
-Materials and machinery will be delivered on time, and the scheduled work will be completed by the days outlined in the project plan.
+Based on the program's sophistication, these procedures may take considerable time to complete.
+The following phases are also included in the program's planned timetable: Materials and machinery will be delivered on time, and the scheduled work will be completed by the days outlined in the project plan.
 Procurement activities that prolong a program or place it on a precarious track would need additional focus.

 2. Choosing a Contracting Strategy